LilianaRomeroM/cebd1160_project_template/README.md

 In spite of this, I think that the Dataset does have valuable predictive information that can be explored through more elaborate, probably non-linear methods.

-Another alternative study could focus on the body mass index, where surely there will be a better reading on the target variable, and only by initial observations, I believe that this same factor could be predictive with respect to the other variables that show to be significant in the model.
+Another alternative study could focus on the body mass index, where surely there will be a better reading on the target variable, and only by initial observations, I believe that this same factor could be predictive with respect to other relevant variables (i.e. bp or s5)

 ### References
 Already included in previous sections of the document.